-WRITE NUMBERS IN BOXES FOR ENUMERATORS: The boxes that Enumerator should write numbers in are distinct from those that are used for coding purposes.
-Th lines are not bold as those used for coding.
-E.g. Boxes for Enumerators to write in: E.g. Boxes for Coders to write in: You must not write in the boxes for Coders.
-WRITE NUMBERS CLEARLY: You will be required to write in the number responses in the boxes provided for some of questions including, age, date of birth, number of hour usually worked, number of rooms and bedrooms, number of deaths and emigrants: E.g. 1.6 What was's age at his/her last birthday?
-2 2 Ensure that the numbers are clearly written in the boxes provided.
+WRITE NUMBERS IN BOXES FOR ENUMERATORS: The boxes that Enumerators should write numbers in are distinct from those that are used for coding purposes.
+The lines are not bold as those used for coding.

+You must not write in the boxes for Coders.

+WRITE NUMBERS CLEARLY: You will be required to write in the number responses in the boxes provided for some of questions including, age, date of birth, number of hours usually worked, number of rooms and bedrooms, number of deaths and emigrants:

+E.g.

+1.6 What was ...'s age at his/her last birthday?

+Ensure that the numbers are clearly written in the boxes provided.
 The cover page of the questionnaire has an example of how the numbers should be written.

-PRINT WORDS: You will be required to write in answers for name of country occupation and industry/business.
-You must print if your cursive writing is not clear Your handwriting must be legible.
-SPECIFY FOR 'OTHER': There are three types of 'Other' choices in the questionnaire.: Other: Mark the respective choice when the response is different from the other choices listed, (see Q1.2).
-2. Other (please specify): Mark the respective choice when the response is different from the other choices listed and write the response on the line provided in the answersection, (see Q3.2).
-This allows for a re-evaluation of the 'other' respons to determine if it can be categorized as one of the other choices listed.
+PRINT WORDS: You will be required to write in answers for name of country, occupation and industry/business.
+You must print if your cursive writing is not clear.
+Your handwriting must be legible.

+SPECIFY FOR 'OTHER': There are three types of 'Other' choices in the questionnaire.:

+1. Other: Mark the respective choice when the response is different from the other choices listed, (see Q1.2).

+2. Other (please specify):\

+Mark the respective choice when the response is different from the other choices listed and write the response on the line provided in the answer section, (see Q3.2).
+This allows for a re-evaluation of the 'other' response to determine if it can be categorized as one of the other choices listed.